pxxkachu/dxp480t_arch/post_install.md

 # Post-Install: Arch NAS (UGREEN DXP480T Plus)

-Headless media server setup with qBittorrent, Sonarr, Radarr, Prowlarr, and Tailscale Serve (HTTPS reverse proxy).
+Headless media server setup with qBittorrent, Sonarr, Radarr, Prowlarr, Recyclarr, and Tailscale Serve (HTTPS reverse proxy).

 All commands include `sudo` where needed — copy and paste directly into your terminal as your normal user.
 Steps 5 and 6 **must not** use sudo (AUR packages must be built as a normal user).